-If the foreign company has an interest in a foreign bank or financial account, the taxpayer should be aware of the FinCen Form 114 (also known as FBAR) reporting requirement.
+If the foreign company has an interest in a foreign bank or financial account, the taxpayer should be aware of the FinCen Form 114 (also known as FBAR) reporting requirement for foreign earned income exclusions.
 This is required for US taxpayers having ownership or signature authority over foreign bank accounts whose cumulative balances exceeded $10,000 USD at any one time during the year.
 Please note that as an individual, if you have signature authority over your business’s foreign bank account you must report the business’s account on your personal FBAR.

-Be aware that this article does not list all forms required by US taxpayers holding interests in foreign companies.
+Be aware that this article does not list all forms required for US income tax reporting requirements for foreign businesses.
 The penalties associated with the failure to file many of these forms can be quite high.
 It’s important to consult with an international tax expert to be sure of your filing requirements.

 Would You Like More Information About US Income Tax Reporting for Your Business?

 Our expert CPAs and IRS Enrolled Agents are highly experienced in business tax reporting.
 Contact us today to prepare your taxes or simply purchase a consultation to discuss your tax situation, or learn more about US citizens with foreign business.